 This is a chronograph with a black ceramic 45mm case, a black rubber strap with carbon fiber coating, a durable PVD-coated titanium triple folding clasp, and a domed sapphire crystal with anti-reflective treatment.
 This one has the brand’s El Primero 400 B movement.

 Zenith watches have been around since 1865, first producing pocket chronographs.
 It was in 1969 that the company produced the El Primero chronograph movement, which is the most precise series-made caliber in the world—according to Zenith, this is the “only one capable of measuring short times to the nearest tenth of a second, thanks to its balance oscillating at a frequency of 36,000 vibrations per hour.”

 To view other Chronomaster Skeleton models, visit Zenith’s page here.

 Maurice Lacroix is a Swiss brand that has been around for 40 years, at the company’s own state-of-the-art workshops at Saignelegier.
 This is a relatively new brand, so they have still yet to gain a strong and consistent reputation like other luxury Swiss brands like Ulysse Nardin, which has been around for more than a century (we will talk more about this brand later).

-This analog watch is a 51mm stainless steel with an anti-reflective sapphire crystal, a folding clasp with push buttons, a water resistance up to 50 meters, and 17 jewels. ]
+This analog watch is a 51mm stainless steel with an anti-reflective sapphire crystal, a folding clasp with push buttons, a water resistance of up to 50 meters, and 17 jewels.

-Piaget Altiplano Black and Silver Dial 18kt White Gold Mens Watch
+Piaget Altiplano 18kt White Gold Men’s Skeleton Watch

 The Piaget Altiplano luxury analog watch has an 18-karat white gold case with a black alligator leather strap and ardillon buckle.
 It has a hand-wound mechanical movement.
 For more specs, visit the brand’s website here.